WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oregon/Overlays/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE OverlayReportingunits* specific columns.
 - Assign state agency data info to the *WaDE OverlayReportingunits* specific columns.
-See *XXov_Overlay Info Schema Mapping to WaDE.xlsx* for specific details.
+See *ORov_Overlay Info Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - *DataPublicationDate* = use date of file creation
     - *OrganizationUUID* = pull from organization.csv
     - *RegulatoryOverlayUUID* = pull form regulatoryoverlay.csv